zenml-io/zenml/examples/kserve_deployment/README.md

     ```shell
     zenml stack recipe pull gcp-kubeflow-kserve
     ```
-2. 🎨 Customize your deployment by editing the default values in the `locals.tf` file.
+2. (Optional) 🎨 Customize your deployment by editing the default values in the `locals.tf` file.

 3. 🚀 Deploy the recipe with this simple command.